xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 be cut in half.
 However, the quick summary of both the Python implementation

-pass would still be that they are too slow
+and a bzip2 pass would still be that they are too slow

 for embedded purposes (and the Python version uses much more memory also,

-for several reasons--as does bzip2
+for several reasons--as does bzip2, for different reasons).

 What do these running times mean for output channel saturation?
 A three